9 Reasons I Want To Start Drinking Again

 Sometimes I mourn the fact that drinking—for me—is a horrible idea, but there is very little about my drinking career I actually miss.

 I do not miss hangovers or having to ask someone to walk me through the previous night’s events.
 I also appreciate waking up next to a man I recognize every morning, and knowing exactly where my car is parked.

 Deduction: Even if I do sometimes miss drinking, I do not ever miss the consequences that almost always resulted.

-#2 I could probably just have one and it would be no big deal.
+I could probably just have one

-Okay, this one might be true.
+Okay, this might be true.